 The great horse lunged ever forward as its thundering hooves pounded the earth beneath its rider.
 The high-desert brush whipped at its forelegs as the surefooted beast raced with dangerous abandon through unfamiliar territory.
 Its massive chest heaved as it gasped for air.
 Its mouth was thick with froth and its hair glistened heavy with sweat.

 The rider leaned into the horse's shoulder, shouting for the animal to give more.
 Forcing him onward, pushing him for all he was worth, refusing to slow down.

 To lessen the pace could mean his death, or even worse…capture.

 © Copyright Scott Gese

-This is a small sample of what you'll find on the Rope and Wire website.
-The western authors who write these stories want to show you that their books are well worth reading, so it goes without saying that the stories they've chosen to submit to Rope and Wire are truly some of their best work.
+This is a small sample of the western short stories you'll find on the Rope and Wire western lifestyle website.
+The authors who write these stories want to show you that their books are well worth reading, so it goes without saying that the stories they've chosen to submit to Rope and Wire are truly some of their best work.